- Next chess events. Words in green are hyperlinks to pdf entry form, congress website, or contact's e-mail.

 - Worcester & District Chess League.
 The district league was founded in 1932.
 Although it is independant of the county association, honorary secretary and treasurers are shared with the county association.

 - Dudley & District League.
-This league operates in the north of the old county within Dudley and south Birmingham.
+This league operates in the north of the old county within Dudley, south Staffordshire and south Birmingham.

 - Birmingham & District League.
 One of the oldest and largest chess leagues in England straddling Staffordshire and Warwickshire as well as Worcestershire.